HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         },

+        "project_role": {
+            "description": "Primary role of the individual in the project.", "type": "string",
+            "example": "principal investigator",
+            ...
+        }

-    Sometimes including an example value is not necessary.
+    Sometimes including an *example* value is not necessary.
 Instances of this include:

-    - Fields that import core or module schemas (e.g. `donor_organism.medical_history`)
+    - Fields that import core or module schemas (e.g. `donor_organism.medical_history`) because the core and module schema fields will have their own examples
-    - Fields for which including an example could bias contributors (e.g. `donor_organism.biomaterial_id`)
+    - Fields for which including an example could bias data contributors (e.g. `donor_organism.biomaterial_id`)

 1. **user-friendly:** A user-facing, readable term/phrase of what the metadata field is.
-The `user-friendly` value will appear in the metadata spreadsheet, be displayed in the Data Browser, and be displayed in the Metadata Dictionary on the Data Portal.
+The *user-friendly* value will appear in the metadata spreadsheet, be displayed in the Data Browser, and be displayed in the Metadata Dictionary on the Data Portal.

-    Unlike the actual metadata field name, the `user-friendly` value can contain punctuation, spaces, capitalization, and other basic formatting to make the interpretation of the field easier to data contributors and consumers.

     Example: